SystemSpace/Compendium/compendium.rst

 Do the developers/creators of Systems die?
   They usually develop from their own System, or from the dev system, which you cannot die in.
 Aside, they keep their developer power even across souls.

-Do the RISEN admins love Lain?
-  We've been looking at human culture for a long time now.
-I asked, and yes - quite a few of them do love Lain!
-(Some Synapsians are even considering porting anime over to LFE just because of how charming it is)

 What is the framework for creating Systems like?
   It's about the same as making some game - lots of coding, lots of worldbuilding, and a LOT of understanding how Aurora functions.
 System Certificates (and simple hosting) are free!